 Evangelos Karkaletsis, Director of the Institute of Informatics and Telecommunications, of the National Center for Research in Natural Sciences “Democritus”.

-Kostas Karpouzis is currently a Research Director at the Institute of Communication and Computer Systems, National Technical University of Athens.
+Kostas Karpouzis is currently an Assistant Professor at the Department of Communication, Media and Culture,Panteion University of Social and Political Sciences.
 In his research, he is looking for ways to make computer systems less biased and more aware of and responsive to the way people interact with each other using natural, affective interaction and intelligent, user-adaptive algorithms.

 Since 1998, he has participated in more than twenty research projects funded by Greek and European bodies; most notably the Humaine Network of Excellence, leading research efforts in emotion modelling and recognition, the FP6 IP CALLAS project (Area Leader of Affective applications), the FP7 TeL Siren project (Technical Manager), which was voted Best Learning Game in Europe for 2013 by the Games and Learning Alliance, the H2020 iRead project, which produced Navigo, the winner of the GALA Serious Games competition for 2018, and the ECoWeB project, which produced an app to promote emotional wellbeing and prevent mental health problems in adolescents and young adults.